October 3, 2023

 If you want to try your hand at more fudge recipes, our chocolate fudge and marshmallow fudge are two decadent choices.

-IN THE FREEZER: You can freeze the blueberry white chocolate fudge for up to 2 months.
+IN THE FREEZER: You can freeze the blueberry white chocolate fudge for up to two months.
 Wrap the fudge in waxed paper and then in gallon-size freezer-safe bags.
 Allow the fudge to thaw overnight in the refrigerator before serving.

 PRO TIP: